Ridge Augmentation Preserving Bone After Tooth Extraction

 How can I find out more about ridge augmentation?

-For more information on ridge augmentation, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., Lydia J. Lam, D.D.S., and Mark Stein, D.D.S., M.D. at 718.226.1251.
+For more information on ridge augmentation, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., and Emad Abdou, D.D.S. by calling 718.226.1251 for our Staten Island location or 718.261.2790 for our Forest Hills location.